Hi.

 Katie and I met in grade 8 and have been friends ever since

 Eight years after our first meeting, Katie and I are still pals.
 Though we have both (mostly) grown out of our Harry Potter phases, we’ve found other common ground over the years - particularly food.
-Katie is not vegetarian, but she avoids red meat and is always down for a vegan meal.
+Katie is not a vegetarian, but she avoids red meat and is always down for a vegan meal.

-When Canada went into lockdown in March, Katie (with lots of free time on her hands) decided to experiment with baking.
+When Canada went into lockdown in March 2020, Katie (with lots of free time on her hands) decided to experiment with baking.
 She wanted to figure out what it took to make the perfect cookie.
 Should she use baking soda or baking powder?
 Brown sugar or white sugar?
 Butter or margarine?
 After a few weeks of Googling and baking, Katie finally found the combination of ingredients to make the perfect oatmeal chocolate chip cookie.
 Here it is:

 Ingredients

-• ½ cup plus 3 tbs. butter
+• ½ cup plus 3 tbs. unsalted butter

 • 1 ice cube